NoodleSeed-com/noodle-projects/README.md

-# Noodle Projects API
+# NoodleSeed API

-A FastAPI microservice for managing versioned React/TypeScript projects with AI-powered code generation capabilities.
+A FastAPI microservice for managing software projects, their versions, and associated files.
+This API enables creation and management of project templates with version control.

 ## Overview

 This service provides a RESTful API for:
-- Creating and managing React/TypeScript projects with version control
+- Creating and managing software projects with complete version control
 - File-level version management with parent-child relationships
-- React/TypeScript template-based project initialization
+- Template-based project initialization (React/TypeScript by default)
-- AI-assisted code generation using OpenRouter (Gemini 2.0 Flash)
+- Optional AI-assisted code modification using OpenRouter

 ## Features